 Quantity of Options/Investor Sophistication

-John Olagues, the author of Getting Started In Employee Stock Options, talks about advanced employee stock option exercise strategies.
-John is a former Stock Options Market Maker from the Chicago Board Options Exchange and the Pacific Options Exchange in San Francisco.
+John Olagues, the author of Getting Started In Employee Stock Options, discusses advanced employee stock option exercise strategies.
+John is a former stock options market maker from the Chicago Board Options Exchange and the Pacific Options Exchange in San Francisco.

-John outlines his thoughts in 5 Golden Rules for Managing Employee Stock Options.
-However, advanced strategies such as derivatives trading on company stocks are best implemented by employees with stock options that are potentially worth $500,000 or more who are experienced investors.
+Olagues outlines his thoughts in 5 Golden Rules for Managing Employee Stock Options.
+However, advanced strategies, such as derivatives trading on company stocks, are best implemented by employees with stock options that are potentially worth $500,000 or more who are experienced investors.

-When considering your employer stock options, don't blindly follow a rule of thumb, investor advice or hold all options until the last possible moment.
-Consider all the factors to make a decision that fits your needs.
+When considering your employer stock options, don't blindly follow a rule of thumb or investor advice or hold all options until the last possible moment.
+Consider all of the factors to make a decision that fits your needs.